Command options / Setting tags¶

 (GRID_POINTS

-Grid points are specified by their unique indices, e.g., for selecting the q-points where imaginary parts of self energees are calculated.
+Grid points are specified by their unique indices, e.g., for selecting the q-points where imaginary parts of self energies are calculated.
 For thermal conductivity calculation, this can be used to distribute its calculation over q-points (see Workload distribution).

 Indices of grid points are specified by space or comma (,

-)
+) separated numbers.

-separated numbers.
-The mapping table between grid points to its
+The mapping table between grid points to its indices is obtained by running with

 option.

-where --gp="0 1 2 3 4 5"
+where --gp 0 1 2 3 4 5

-can be also written
+can be also written --gp="0,1,2,3,4,5"

 . --ga

-option below can be used similarly
+option below can be used similarly for the same purpose.

 --ga